bmsujon/Connector/extensions/common/data-masking/EXTENSION_GUIDE.md

 ## Overview

-The Data Masking Extension is designed with extensibility in mind, following the Strategy Pattern.
-Adding a new masking rule is a straightforward process that involves creating a new `MaskingStrategy` implementation and registering it with the extension.
+The Data Masking Extension is designed with extensibility in mind.
+It uses a registry pattern where the `DataMaskingService` acts as a registry for different `MaskingStrategy` implementations.
+To add a new masking rule, you simply need to create your own `MaskingStrategy` and register it with the service.

+This is typically done by creating a separate EDC extension that depends on the `data-masking` extension.

-## Step 1: Create a New MaskingStrategy Implementation
+## Step 1: Create a New `MaskingStrategy` Implementation

 First, create a new Java class that implements the `org.eclipse.edc.connector.datamasking.spi.MaskingStrategy` interface.
 This interface has two methods: